agiani99/Activity_Cliff_scanner/README.md

 ### pct_fallback pairs

 These pairs have a quantified pXC50 for the active compound but only a single-point % inhibition measurement for the inactive.
-They are useful for:
-- Identifying active compounds with clear structural neighbours that failed to show any activity at 10 µM
+They are useful for identifying active compounds with clear structural neighbours that failed to show any activity at 10 µM.
-- High-throughput enumeration of potential cliffs from HTS data

 They are scientifically weaker than XC50–XC50 pairs because the "inactivity" may reflect insufficient dose rather than true structural failure.
 Use `--xc50-only` for high-confidence SAR analysis.

 ### Salt and duplicate handling

 Before fingerprint computation, molecules are deduplicated per assay using three passes:

 1. Same `molecule_chembl_id` + assay → keep most potent
 2. Same raw InChIKey + assay → keep most potent
 3. Same **parent** InChIKey (largest fragment + neutralised) + assay → keep most potent

 This collapses free-base / hydrochloride / sodium salt forms of the same compound to a single entry, preventing spurious "cliffs" from salt differences.

+### SIFTS-based protein classification

+EC numbers from `pdb_chain_enzyme.csv` are the primary protein class source because they are assigned experimentally and encode enzyme function precisely.
+Pfam domain IDs from `pdb_chain_pfam.csv` supplement for non-enzymes (GPCRs, nuclear receptors, ion channels) which have no EC number by definition.
+The combination gives >90% coverage for drug targets in ChEMBL.

+The `active_compound_pdb` RCSB search uses a combined filter: chemical (InChIKey exact match) AND protein entity (UniProt accession).
+This prevents false positives where the same ligand is found in a different protein target.